top of page

 The adjective 'tough' has its roots in Old English, where it originated from the word 'tóh,' which meant 'strong' or 'tenacious.'
 Over time, this word evolved to 'tough,' retaining its core meaning of being strong, resilient, or durable.
 'Tough' is often used to describe something capable of withstanding difficult or challenging conditions or circumstances, reflecting its historical association with strength and tenacity.

-Quiz: Find the meaning of tough
+Find the correct meaning of the adjective tough:

 Try Again!